lukechampine/mkvsynth/delbrot/README.md

 ## implementation ##
 delbrot uses flex and bison for lexing and parsing operations. flex scans the input and returns tokens that satisfy a set of regex-based rules. bison matches the tokens to a BNF-style grammar and executes any associated C code.
 These tools confer all the advantages of a native C interpreter without the hassle of scanning, tokenizing, and parsing the source file.
 For a more detailed explanation of how the interpreter works, see the documentation file.

-To try out the interpreter, simply run `make && ./del` to enter an interactive session.
-Control-D exits.

 ## a short history ##

 delbrot has had a rough life.
 It started out as a C "transpiler" written in Perl by Luke, which offended the sensibilities of a lot of people.
 In response, Forest started work on a native C interpreter, but his implementation suffered from a lack of good compiler principles (i.e. the standard model of scanner -> tokenizer -> parser, etc.).